At a glance

 ADMINISTRATION: The Head of School is Chris Johns, Ph.D.
 He is supported by 65 administrative staff and college- educated faculty.
 GCS policy is governed by a nine-member School Board of Directors.

 ACCREDITATION: GCS is an accredited member of the Association of Christian Teachers and Schools (ACTS) and the South Carolina Independent School Association (SCISA).
 GCS is also accredited by AdvancED/Southern Association of Colleges and Schools (SACS).
-The school serves families from Abbeville, Anderson, Greenwood, Laurens, McCormick and Saluda counties with an enrollment of 460 students in K3 through 12th grade for the 2018-19 school year.
+The school serves families from Abbeville, Anderson, Edgefield, Greenwood, Laurens, McCormick and Saluda counties with an August 25, 2019 enrollment of 477 students in K3 through 12th grade.

 FACULTY: Teachers hold a minimum of a bachelor’s degree.
 In addition, all faculty members are required to fulfill the teacher certification requirements set forth by ACTS with continuing education classes.